JSurgeon/Team-1-Project-1/README.md

 Team Members:
 Adam Pugh
 Cheyenne Martin
-Crystal
 Jonathan Surgeon
 Nathan Putnam

-Proposal:  Utilize The World Bank API to pull GPD related data for different countries.
+# Proposal:  Utilize The World Bank API to pull GPD related data for different countries.

 High Level Questions:
-Population Size vs GDP
+Population Size vs GDP,
-World Bank Income Level medium income change overtime Life Expectancy vs GDP
+World Bank Income Level change overtime,
-% of men and women in workforce vs. GPD
+Distribution of GDP over the years of 2015-2019 Heatmap of Highest and "Lowest" (zero/null) GDP's in the most recent year (2019)

-gmaps config.py needs your gmaps API key to run the code
+Note: config.py file needs your gmaps API key to run the code for the gmaps heatmap code as API key is not provided for security reasons.